rampa069/barcenas/README.md

 BACKGROUND
 ==========

- In The past, there were files using the Guttman Method.
+ In The past, there were file and disk erasers using the Guttman Method.
 The Gutmann method is an algorithm for securely erasing the contents of computer hard drives, such as files.
 Devised by Peter Gutmann and Colin Plumb, it does so by writing a series of 35 patterns over the region to be erased.